craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 #### Dirt
 #### Salt
 ##### of Rock
+As collected from an Earth Elemental
 ##### of Fire
+As collected from a Fire Elemental
 ##### of Ice
+As collected from a Water Elemental
 ##### of Storm
+As collected from an Air Elemental
 #### Sulfur
 ### Goop
 #### Crude Oil